adrianoaguiar/lnpm-env-dev/README.md

     $ cd lnpm-env-dev
     $ vagrant up

+> If you want to change project hostname name, you must edit Vagrantfile and replace `NAME="lnpm"` to `NAME="youprojectname"`
 > Source code should be located in **www** folder
 > Project will be available on: http://lnpm.loc